 Signs of Parkinson’s disease

 In 1817, Dr. James Parkinson published “An Essay on the Shaking Palsy” describing non-motor, as well as, motor symptoms of the illness that bears his name.
 “Parkinson’s is not just a movement disorder,” explained Dr. Shprecher.
 “Constipation, impaired sense of smell, and dream enactment can occur years before motor symptoms of Parkinson’s.
 The latter, caused by a condition called REM sleep behavior disorder, is a very strong risk factor for both Parkinson’s and dementia (with a greater than 70% lifetime risk).
 This has prompted us to join a consortium of centers studying REM sleep behavior disorder.”

 Living with Parkinson’s disease

 Depending on severity, life can look very different for a person coping with Parkinson’s disease.
 As a loved one, your top priority will be their comfort, peace of mind and safety.
 Dr. Shprecher offered some advice, regardless of the disease’s progression.“Besides movement issues Parkinson’s disease can cause a wide variety of symptoms including drooling, constipation, low blood pressure when standing up, voice problems, depression, anxiety, sleep problems, hallucinations and dementia.
 Therefore, regular visits with a neurologist experienced with Parkinson’s are important to make sure the diagnosis is on target, and the symptoms are monitored and addressed.
-Because changes in your other medications can affect your Parkinson’s symptoms, you should remind each member of your health care team to send a copy of your clinic note after every appointment.”
+Because changes in and side effects of your other medications can affect your Parkinson’s symptoms, you should remind each member of your health care team to send a copy of your clinic note after every appointment.”

 Dr. Shprecher also added that maintaining a healthy diet and getting regular exercise can help improve quality of life.
 Physical and speech therapists are welcome additions to any caregiving team.